texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Intoxication Assault, where the victim is a judge or peace officer; this is a First Degree felony under section § 49.09 of the Texas Penal Code.

-• Hit and run offenses where the victim is killed or seriously injured.
+• Hit-and-run offenses where the victim is killed or seriously injured.

 What Are Traffic Misdemeanors In Texas?